centau/ecr/docs/tut/tags.md

 local Tag = ecr.tag()
 ```

-Tags types are used in the same way as any other type, except they don't have a
+Tags types are used in the same way as any other component type.
+They are useful
-value.
-They are useful for marking entities in a certain state, and are more
+for marking entities in some state, and are more efficient than something like
-efficient than something like `ecr.component() :: true`.
+`ecr.component() :: true`.

 Example usage: